 You will have two choices either to navigate the lake counterclockwise following the official route or clockwise,

-a slightly quieter and a more scenic of the two options.
+a slightly quieter and more scenic of the two options.
 Once you make it to the other side of the lake the ascent starts.
-It’s important to start early as a lot of day 1 is spent on sun exposed paths.
-Good sunscreen and a head cover is a must.
+It’s important to start early as a lot of day 1 is spent on sun-exposed paths.
+Good sunscreen and a headcover is a must.

 If you would like to hike to the top of Croda del Becco I recommend that you first check in at the hut and leave most of your stuff behind.
 Take only the necessities and head back out to Forcella Sora Forna.

-A clear sign will point you to the direction of the summit route.
-From the saddle it’s around 2 hour round trip.
+A clear sign will point you in the direction of the summit route.
+From the saddle, it’s around a 2-hour round trip.
 My dad and I decided to do the summit hike for sunrise on the second day of the traverse and we made it back to the hut just in time for the all-you-can-eat-breakfast!

 Day 2: Rifugio Biella to Rifugio Fanes

-The day starts following a wide path which is used by off road cars to carry supplies to Biella hut.
-Follow signs for rifugio Sennes which you will reach within one hour.
-By the way this is a great alternative for a night if you prefer a bit more comfort or don’t plan on doing the Croda del Becco extension.
+The day starts following a wide path that is used by off-road cars to carry supplies to Biella hut.
+Follow signs for Rifugio Sennes which you will reach within one hour.
+By the way, this is a great alternative for a night if you prefer a bit more comfort or don’t plan on doing the Croda del Becco extension.

-Continue through the green pastures passing a few more wooden huts before you start the long descent to rifugio Pederu located at the end of the glacially shaped Tamersc Valley.
-This is a great spot to stop for a lunch and some scooped ice cream!
-Yes they sell decent Italian gelato in the mountains!
+Continue through the green pastures passing a few more wooden huts before you start the long descent to Rifugio Pederu located at the end of the glacially shaped Tamersc Valley.
+This is a great spot to stop for lunch and some scooped ice cream!
+Yes, they sell decent Italian gelato in the mountains!

-If the hut is full, rifugio Lavarella, a mere 5 minute walk away, is a great alternative and seems to attract a younger crowd.
+TIP: If the hut is full, rifugio Lavarella, a mere 5-minute walk away, is a great alternative and seems to attract a younger crowd.

 Day 3: Rifugio Fanes to Rifugio Lagazuoi

-Day 3 was one of my favourite of the whole traverse.
-There are a very few signs of civilisation as you continue the hike through the Fanes – Sennes – Braies National Park.
+Day 3 was one of my favorite of the whole traverse.
+There are very few signs of civilization as you continue the hike through the Fanes – Sennes – Braies National Park.

-The first couple of hours of the day are spent on path no.11 – an old military road.
+The first couple of hours of the day is spent on path no.11 – an old military road.
 The views are idyllic.
-Green pastures, crystal clear lakes and streams, snow covered peaks and a very few people in sight.
+Green pastures, crystal clear lakes and streams, snow-covered peaks, and very few people in sight.

-I have stayed in the Lagazuoi hut twice before and it made onto my list of the most photogenic mountain huts in the Dolomites!
-The rooms are cosy, it offers warm showers and a really nice breakfast!
+I have stayed in the Lagazuoi hut twice before and it made it onto my list of the most photogenic mountain huts in the Dolomites!
+The rooms are cozy, it offers warm showers and a really nice breakfast!